 Peculiarities:

 • allergens: household chemicals, oils, acids, solvents, varnishes, disinfectants.
-Poor-quality cosmetics, washing powders, hair dyes are dangerous;
+Low-quality cosmetics, washing powders, hair dyes are dangerous;

-• the area of localization of negative symptoms allows you to quickly determine why blisters, a small rash, redness appeared;
+• the area of localization of negative symptoms allows you to quickly determine why blisters, small rashes, redness, appeared;

-• after recovery, it is obligatory to refuse irritating compounds, protect the skin of the hands when working with chemicals.
+• After recovery, it is necessary to avoid irritating compounds and protect the skin of your hands when working with chemicals.

 Bronchitis